Electronics

 A combination of two drawbar settings should sound as much as possible as if the two settings were played at the same time on separate Hammond organs (or recorded separately and then mixed).

-Recall that each drawbar increment corresponds to 3dB.
-That means that two increments correspond to 6dB, and that is equivalent to doubling the volume.
-Therefore, the resulting setting for the 8' drawbar should be 7.
-In drawbar setting numbers, 5 + 5 = 7.
-Similarly, 1 + 1 = 3, 2 + 2 = 4, 3 + 3 = 5, 4 + 4 = 6, 6 + 6 = 8, 7 + 7 = 9, and 8 + 8 = 10.
-In other words, whenever combining two equal settings, the result is 2 increments higher than that setting.
+Recall that each drawbar increment corresponds to a 3dB volume increase.
+That happens to be √2 times the volume, and thus twice the power.
+Therefore, the resulting setting for the 8′ drawbar should be 6.
+In drawbar setting numbers, 5 + 5 = 6.
+Similarly, 1 + 1 = 2, 2 + 2 = 3, 3 + 3 = 4, 4 + 4 = 5, 5 + 5 = 6, 6 + 6 = 7, 7 + 7 = 8, and 8 + 8 = 9.
+In other words, whenever combining two equal settings, the result is one increment higher than that setting.

 What about unequal values?
-The trick is to convert from drawbar setting numbers to linear volume figures, add those together, and convert the sum back to a drawbar number.
+The trick is to convert from drawbar setting numbers to linear power figures, add those together, and convert the sum back to a drawbar number.
 The following table gives the correspondence:

 Drawbar